Dynamsoft/barcode-reader-javascript/README.md

 ```
 [Try in JSFiddle](https://jsfiddle.net/DynamsoftTeam/2jzeq1r6/)

-The code has specified the `UIElement` with the ID `div-video-container`  as the data source element and has put a video element inside to show the camera video stream.
+The code has set the element `div-video-container` as the UI and inside it there is a video element for showing the video stream.

-> **Important**: The class name of the video element must be `dbrScanner-video`.
+> **NOTE**: The class name of the video element must be set to `dbrScanner-video`.
 >
 > ```html
 > <video class="dbrScanner-video" playsinline="true"></video>